Benefits of Long-Term Substance Abuse Treatment

 - Can family and friends visit during the course of treatment, and what do visiting times look like?

-- Are other programs, such as religious services, yoga, or music therapy, available as part of treatment?
+- Are alternative therapies such as yoga, art, or music therapy available as part of treatment?

 - What outpatient and follow-up care is provided after discharge, including referrals to other programs?

 Greenhouse offers several forms of outpatient treatment for residents to step down into once they complete their stay at Greenhouse.
 One option includes our sober living facility, Resolutions Arlington.

 - Do case managers or therapists help the individual develop a discharge plan?